spirom/small-mqtt-client-in-c/libsmqttclient_mt/README.md

 * BUG: header isn't read correctly if the length field is long
 * add tests for long messages

-* re-examine buffesr and memory management
+* re-examine buffer and memory management

 ## General Protocol Health